sandman/SDCND/README.md

 The Hough lines are fed to a function that draws the final lane lines on the original image.

 This consists of several steps:
-* Group left and right lane lines based on their slope: Left lane lines have negative slope; right lane lines have positive slope.
+* *Group left and right lane lines based on their slope*: Left lane lines have negative slope; right lane lines have positive slope.
 This fact can be exploited to separate the Hough lines into left lane and right lane candidates.

-* Best-fit line: For each lane, we compute the best fit line based on a first-order linear regression.
+* *Best-fit line*: For each lane, we compute the best fit line based on a first-order linear regression.
 Numpy's [`polyfit`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.polyfit.html) function is used for this purpose:

 ```
         z_right = np.polyfit(x_right,y_right,1)